Let's look at the key reasons that are pushing InMed Pharmaceuticals Inc. (INM) to new highs

 InMed Pharmaceuticals Inc. (NASDAQ: INM) Trading Performance Indicators

-Here are InMed Pharmaceuticals Inc.’s current performance indicators.
-According to the last quarter’s results, the stock had a price to sales ratio for the trailing twelve months stands at 8.67.
+InMed Pharmaceuticals Inc. (INM) is currently performing well based on its current performance indicators.
+A price to sales ratio for the trailing twelve months stands at 10.85.

 Technical Analysis of InMed Pharmaceuticals Inc. (INM)

-Analysing the last 5-days average volume posted by the [InMed Pharmaceuticals Inc., INM], we can find that recorded value of 2.84 million was better than the volume posted last year of 0.28 million.
-As of the previous 9 days, the stock’s Stochastic %D was 64.05%.
-Additionally, its Average True Range was 0.05.
+Looking closely at InMed Pharmaceuticals Inc. (NASDAQ: INM), its last 5-days average volume was 1.05 million, which is a jump from its year-to-date volume of 38425.0.
+As of the previous 9 days, the stock’s Stochastic %D was 54.33%.
+Additionally, its Average True Range was 1.80.

 InMed Pharmaceuticals Inc. (NASDAQ: INM) Key Stats